Raffles City Singapore: Renovations

-Rebranding
+Hotel rebranding

-Until the hotels' management contract with Starwood Hotels & Resorts expired at the end of 2001, the two hotels in Raffles City were named The Westin Stamford and The Westin Plaza.
-On 1 January 2002, both hotels were rebranded as the Swissôtel The Stamford and Raffles The Plaza (now Fairmont Singapore) when FRHI Hotels & Resorts took over the hotels' management.
+At the conclusion of Westin's 15-year management contract with Raffles Holdings, the hotels were both renamed on 1 January 2002, with The Westin Stamford becoming Swissôtel The Stamford and The Westin Plaza becoming Raffles The Plaza.
+When Raffles Hotels was acquired by Fairmont in 2006, Raffles The Plaza was again renamed, becoming the Fairmont Singapore on 12 December 2007.

 CapitaLand REITs takeover

 On 19 March 2006, CapitaLand's real estate investment trust (REIT), CapitaCommercial Trust and CapitaMall Trust jointly acquired the development from Raffles Holdings for S$2.09 billion.
 The former will take up a 60 percent stake in the complex and the latter taking the remainder 40 percent.
 The trusts' shareholders approved of the purchase of the complex in July 2006.
 The deal has been completed in August 2006 and the complex is owned by the two trusts.

 Expansion

 On 20 August 2006, the new owners announced their plans to expand the retail space between 150,000 and 200000 sqft from its current 356000 sqft, by using the space on the carpark floors on basements two and three.
 The two CapitaLand property trusts will spend S$86 million on the expansion.
 An underground link linking Esplanade and City Hall MRT stations opened on 15 July 2010.